Curriculum: B.A./B.S. Economics - Online

 This is a 180-credit undergraduate program at the end of which you will earn either a Bachelor of Science or Bachelor of Arts in Economics.
 The economics major at OSU provides a strong foundation in quantitative analysis, oral and written communication, problem solving and research methods.

-- Managerial economics option: allows students to use business classes toward their economics major requirements.
+- Managerial economics: allows students to use business classes toward their economics major requirements.
 This option is for students interested in jobs or graduate work in business with a strong economic background.

-- Law, economics and policy option: serves students interested in public service or advanced study in law or public policy.
+- Law, economics and policy: serves students interested in public service or advanced study in law or public policy.
 This option draws from OSU’s political science and philosophy online courses as well as economics.

 The degree requirements consist of five main areas: